-4.6.8 In addition to promoting new employment generating development it is important that the Plan protects existing viable commercial business premises from being lost to other, more profitable uses.
+- 4.6.8 In addition to promoting new employment generating development it is important that the Plan protects existing viable business premises from being lost to other, more profitable uses such as housing. - 4.6.9 The types of business premises that are most vulnerable to pressure for such redevelopment include those used for tourism and hospitality, local retail, food and drink production, e-commerce, agricultural diversification and small-scale workshops / light industry.